Vyral/scott-hoffman/_posts/2021-10-21-understanding-the-different-listing-statuses.md

 excerpt: Here are the meanings behind all the different listing statuses.
 enclosure:
 pullquote: >-
-    When searching for homes online the listings have several different statuses.
+    When searching for homes online, the listings have several different statuses.
 enclosure_type: video/mp4
 enclosure_time: